-- 4.1 One mitigation is to adopt a critical functions approach and stop all nonessential work not associated with either delivering or supporting frontline activity. - 4.2 The Oversight Group have created a sub-group to support the care at home sector.
+- 4.1 The Care at home service aims to provide a service to people who have been assessed as substantial or critical.
+Service managers have been implementing business continuity arrangements where the available staff resources are focussed on business critical functions, particularly in care at home, to try to ensure that all critical care is covered.
+Business critical functions and all activity not supporting frontline delivery is reviewed regularly by SMT. - 4.2 The Oversight Group have created a sub-group to support the care at home sector.
 The new external partner has been asked, and agreed, to provide some support for infection prevention and control and support quality across the care at home service in Moray.
-It is recommended that this is accepted. - 4.3 It is proposed that management support for social work is increased or strengthened. - 4.4 Professional review leads to the streamlining of any professional processes to help alleviate delays. - 4.5 Recruitment activity should be continued and enhanced across the sector. - 4.6 To provide additional support the social care sector through a range of different support mechanisms e.g. digital support group for all new starts in social care to ensure their experience is positive and hopefully help to retain staff. - 4.7 Consider focussed and cross-sector recruitment drives, particularly with new external partner for care at home.
+It is recommended that this is accepted. - 4.3 It is proposed that management support for social work is increased or strengthened. - 4.4 Professional review to streamline professional processes to help alleviate delays. - 4.5 Recruitment activity should be continued and enhanced across the sector. - 4.6 The impact of low retention of staff is felt by team members however there are hidden costs associated with management team spent in the recruitment process and interviewing. - 4.7 To provide additional support the social care sector through a range of different support mechanisms e.g. establish a digital support group for all new starts in social care to ensure their experience is positive with the aim of improving retention of staff. - 4.8 Consider focussed and cross-sector recruitment drives, particularly with new external partner for care at home. - 4.9 An action plan has been created to look at ways to potentially begin to address the recruitment difficulties.
+(SEE APPENDIX 1)